State Taxes

 Learn more about Utah Military Special Group License Plates

-Utah Honors Veterans License Plate: Utah offers the Honors Veterans license plates to generate funds to support the Utah Department of Veterans and Military Affairs and may be requested with an Air Force, American Legion, Army, Coast Guard, Marines, or Navy emblem.
+Utah Army Veteran Plate Utah Honors Veterans License Plate: Utah offers the Honors Veterans license plates to generate funds to support the Utah Department of Veterans and Military Affairs and may be requested with an Air Force, American Legion, Army, Coast Guard, Marines, or Navy emblem.
 Applicants are not required to be a Veteran to apply.
-This license plate may be personalized with up to five alphanumeric characters.
+This license plate may be personalized.

 Learn more about Utah Honors Veterans License Plate

-Utah Purple Heart, Combat Wounded License Plate: The Utah Purple Heart, Combat Wounded license plate is offered for recipients of The Purple Heart.
-This license plate may be personalized with up to five alphanumeric characters.
-There are no special plate fees or contribution requirements, regular registration and property tax fees still apply.
-Utah Purple Heart License and Registration Fee Exemption
+UT Purple Heart plate Utah Purple Heart, Combat Wounded License Plate: The Utah Purple Heart, Combat Wounded license plate is offered for recipients of the Purple Heart.
+This license plate may be personalized.

 Learn more about the Utah Purple Heart, Combat Wounded License Plate

-Utah Gold Star License Plate: The Utah Gold Star license plate is available for Family members of a Service member who was killed while serving in the U.S. Armed Forces.
-This plate may be personalized with up to five alphanumeric characters.
+UT Gold star Plate Utah Gold Star License Plate: The Utah Gold Star license plate is offered to Family members of a Service member who was killed while serving in the U.S. Armed Forces.
+This plate may be personalized.

 Eligible Family Members:

-Applicants will be required to provide one of the following documents when they apply:
+Applicants are required to provide one of the following documents when they apply:

 Gold Star Lapel Button Application